 Chief Executive Officer

 Carol is a member of the National Adoption Recruitment Forum & Adoption Leadership Board, CBE.
 Carol started her career setting up print media enterprises in East Anglia before moving to London as a freelance arts journalist and editor.
 She then became Director of Marketing and Development at the University of Westminster, later moving to the British Museum in 1999 as its first Director of Marketing and Public Affairs.
 Her affinity for improving the lives of young people motivated her to accept the position of Commercial Director for the Prince’s Trust in 2003, where she was responsible for all aspects of income generation.
 Carol became Chief Executive of Coram in April 2007.
 She is Chair of the National Autistic Society, and a member of the Department for Education’s Children’s Interagency Group (CIAG) and the Youth Justice Board for England and Wales.
 Carol was awarded a CBE in 2013 for her contribution to services for children and families.

 Chief Finance Officer

-Velou Singara manages the Coram group’s Finance and Resources.
-Velou is a graduate of Mechanical Engineering and completed his Master of Business Administration on Finance & Information Systems.
-Velou has 20 years’ experience in the Finance sector, working in managerial positions in different sectors including commerce, industry, education and the voluntary sector.
+Velou Singara manages the Coram Group Finance and Resources.
+Velou is a graduate of Mechanical Engineering and completed his Master of Business administration in Finance and Information Systems.
+Velou has 20 years of Financial sector experience, working in managerial positions in different sectors including commerce, industry, education and the voluntary sector.
 Velou is Qualified by Experience and also a part qualified member of Association of Chartered Certified Accountants in UK.
-Velou has contributed to the development of financial regulations for charities under Statement of Recommended Practices (SORP) to the Charity Commission and is also a member of the HM Revenue & Customs consultation group on VAT reforms for charities.
+Velou has contributed to the development of financial regulations for charities under the Statement of Recommended Practices (SORP) to the charity commission and was a member of the HM Revenue & Customs consultation group on Vat reforms for charities.